bioglaze/aether3d/README.md

 ## macOS / GNU/Linux

   - Open the project Engine/Aether3D_OSX or Engine/Aether3D_OSX_Metal in Xcode and build it or run the Makefile.
-  - Open the project Samples/01_OpenWindow or Samples/MetalSampleOSX and run it or run the Makefile.
+  - Open the project Samples/01_OpenWindow or Samples/MetalSampleOSX and run it or run the Makefile (`make` builds GL version, `make vulkan` builds Vulkan version).
-  - FBX converter tries to find FBX SDK 2016.1.1 in its default install location.
+  - FBX converter tries to find FBX SDK 2017.0.1 in its default install location.

 ## iOS
   - Build Aether3D_iOS in Engine.
 It creates a framework.